TCNOco/TcNo-Acc-Switcher/README.md

 \[For info on how any of these work, see the [Wiki](https://github.com/TCNOco/TcNo-Acc-Switcher/wiki)]

-## Required runtimes:
-As of today you don't need anything special!
-Go and [Wails](https://v3.wails.io/) allow us to build and release native binaries.
-You will need your systems already built-in Web Runtime - on Windows the [WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2/) should be installed already, otherwise you can download from the [here](https://developer.microsoft.com/microsoft-edge/webview2/).

 ### Lost?
 Visit the [Wiki](https://github.com/TCNOco/TcNo-Acc-Switcher/wiki) for more info

 ## Installation: